Travelling with purpose on a cruise to the Dominican Republic,

 I felt a sense of community on ship.
 I think several things combined to create that feeling – the small size of the ship, working alongside others in Impact activities, discussions in workshops and the general attitude of fellow passengers, eager to find out what Impact activities others had participated in and what their experiences had been.

-Eight programs currently exist.
-More are under consideration for future implementation.
-Up to three Impact activities are included in the cruise.
+Eight programs existed at the time of our sailing with under consideration for the future.
+Up to three Impact activities were included in the cruise.
 Each activity runs for half a day.
-A couple (e.g. water filters, cement floors) have a small additional charge ($20) to help cover the cost of supplies.
+A couple (e.g. water filters, cement floors) had a small additional charge ($20) to help cover the cost of supplies.

 I participated in the English in the Community program, where travellers work with families in their homes teaching English following a set curriculum.
 I planted cacao seedlings, sorted cacao beans and packaged chocolate at a women’s chocolate-making cooperative.
 I helped make sheets of paper at a women’s paper recycling cooperative.